openebs-archive/openebs-docs/docs/installation.md

 - Choose a set of nodes for OpenEBS control plane pods.
 - Choose a set of nodes for OpenEBS storage pool.
-- You can customise the disk filters that need to be excluded from being used.
+- You can customize the disk filters that need to be excluded from being used.
 - You can choose custom namespace other than default namespace  `openebs`.

 Follow the below instructions to do any of the above configurations and then install OpenEBS through helm and values.yaml